How to Check if Your Nintendo Switch is Moddable

 Not all Nintendo Switch consoles can be modded.
-The mod, or hack, depends on a certain vulnerability to a piece of software called Fusée Gelée.
-After the vulnerability was discovered, it was disclosed to Nintendo, which has patched it for later console releases.
-If your device hasn’t been patched, then it can be modded, otherwise there’s no way to mod your console.
+The mod, or hack, depends on a specific vulnerability to a piece of software called Fusée Gelée.
+When the vulnerability was discovered, someone disclosed it to Nintendo, who fixed it for later console releases.
+If you own an unpatched device, it can be modded.
+Otherwise, there’s no way to mod your console.

 There are several ways to check if your device has been patched or not.
-The simplest would be to compare the serial number listings of patched and unpatched Nintendo Switch consoles.
+The simplest method involves comparing the serial number listings of patched and unpatched Nintendo Switch consoles.

-- You can find your device’s Serial Number on the underside of your device.
-It’s the number in the sticker with the bar code.
+- Find your device’s Serial Number on the underside of your device.
+It’s the number on the sticker with the bar code.

-- If the sticker isn’t there, you can check it on your Switch by going to System Settings – tapping on System, then on Serial Information.
+- If the sticker isn’t there, you can check it on your Switch by going to System -> Serial Information.